Watch the flower

 Wool Carder Bee females are likely to be spotted shaving Lamb's ears (Stachys byzantina) hairs or feeding on the flowers.
 Megachile willughbiella loves cranesbills, campanulas and everlasting peas.
 Anthophora plumipes is strongly attracted to Lungwort and Comfrey.
 It also works the other way round: some plants are visited only by a reduced number of species: only a handful of garden species will visit foxgloves or honeysuckle.

 A large male bee patrolling campanulas is probably a leafcutter bee, Megachile willughbiella.
 To make sure, follow him as he flies, as he will settle regularly in a sunny, exposed place after bouts of patrolling (below).

 A little bee flying from leaf to leaf, settles and walks sideways along the edge of the leaf briefly, like she is checking it, flies to the next leaf and then starts cutting an oval shape piece with her jaws.

 Just finishing cutting the piece.
-Note the same leaf has two other cut pieces.
+Note that the same leaf has two other cut pieces.

 In this shot you can see how she is holding the rolled piece of leaf with her legs and jaws